nalexn/nalexn/README.md

 I'm Alexey.
 A cat person living with a dog 🤷🏼‍♂️

-M.S.
-CS, developing for Apple platforms since 2011.
+M.S. in Computer Science, developing for Apple platforms since 2011.

 Obsessed with superior software design, clean code, reactive data-driven architectures, and team productivity boosters.